2020 Budget Plan is Released

 Mediocre Remedies for the Working Class

-However, although many working folk will benefit from a tax relief as the National Insurance goalposts move from £8,632 to £9,500 in April, estimated to take 500,000 employees out of the tax bracket entirely and dishing out gains between £85-£104 for the average worker, Sunak’s budget doesn’t envision axing zero-hour contracts or addressing the social care crisis anytime soon.
+However, although many working folk will benefit from a tax relief as the National Insurance goalposts move from £8,632 to £9,500 in April, estimated to take 500,000 employees out of the tax bracket entirely and dishing out gains between £85-£104 for the average worker, Sunak’s 2020 Budget doesn’t envision axing zero-hour contracts or addressing the social care crisis anytime soon.

 Having said that, divvied up in the plan is some minor tweaks to the Universal Credit system.
 The Chancellor has eliminated, albeit small, some strain from the key chokepoints of the system including the removal of the Minimum Income Floor (MIF) and a lowered deduction rate on repaying debts from 30% to 25%.
 It means that claimants will get to keep more of their UC funding per month.
 Those affected by Covid-19 don’t need to attend the Job Centre to claim either.